-Stockholders intending to present a proposal to be considered for inclusion in the proxy statement for our 2023 Annual Meeting of Stockholders must submit a proposal that is received at our principal executive offices no later than December 13, 2022, which is the 120th day prior to the first anniversary we released this Proxy Statement to our stockholders for the 2022 Annual Meeting of Stockholders.
-If we change the date of the 2023 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual Meeting, stockholder proposals must be received no later than the close of business on the tenth day following the day on which public announcement of the date of the meeting was first made in order to be considered for inclusion in our proxy statement.
+Stockholders intending to present a proposal to be considered for inclusion in the proxy statement for our 2024 Annual Meeting of Stockholders must submit a proposal that is received at our principal executive offices no later than December 13, 2023, which is the 120th day prior to the first anniversary we released this Proxy Statement to our stockholders for the 2023 Annual Meeting of Stockholders.
+If we change the date of the 2024 Annual Meeting of Stockholders by more than 30 days from the anniversary of this year's Annual Meeting, stockholder proposals must be received no later than the close of business on the tenth day following the day on which public announcement of the date of the meeting was first made in order to be considered for inclusion in our proxy statement.
 Proposals must be sent via registered, certified, or express mail (or other means that allows the stockholder to determine when the proposal was received by the Secretary) to our Secretary at Larimar Therapeutics, Inc., Three Bala Plaza East, Suite 506, Bala Cynwyd, PA 19004.
 Proposals must contain the information required under our Bylaws, a copy of which is available upon request to our Secretary, and must comply with the SEC's regulations regarding the inclusion of stockholder proposals in Company-sponsored proxy materials.

-Stockholders intending to present a proposal or nominate a director for election at our 2023 Annual Meeting of Stockholders without having the proposal or nomination included in our Proxy Statement must comply with the requirements set forth in our Bylaws.
-Our Bylaws require, among other things, that the Secretary of the Company receive the proposal or nomination no earlier than the close of business on the 120th day, and no later than the close of business on the 90th day, prior to the first anniversary of the preceding year's Annual Meeting.
-Accordingly, for our 2023 Annual Meeting of Stockholders, our Secretary must receive the proposal or nomination no earlier than January 10, 2023 and no later than the close of business on February 9, 2023.
-However, if we change the date of the 2023 Annual Meeting of Stockholders by more than 30 days before or 60 days after the anniversary of this year's Annual Meeting, stockholder proposals must be received no later than the close of business on the later of the 90th day prior to the scheduled date of the meeting and the tenth day following the day on which public notice of the meeting was first made.
+Stockholders intending to present a proposal or nominate a director for election at our 2024 Annual Meeting of Stockholders without having the proposal or nomination included in our Proxy Statement must comply with the requirements set forth in our Bylaws.
+Our Bylaws require, among other things, that the Secretary of the Company receive the proposal or nomination, in writing at Three Bala Plaza East, Suite 506, Bala Cynwyd, PA 19004 or via email at investors@larimartx.com, no earlier than the close of business on the 120th day, and no later than the close of business on the 90th day, prior to the first anniversary of the preceding year's Annual Meeting.
+Accordingly, for our 2024 Annual Meeting of Stockholders, our Secretary must receive the proposal or nomination no earlier than January 10, 2024 and no later than the close of business on February 9, 2024.
+However, if we change the date of the 2024 Annual Meeting of Stockholders by more than 30 days before or 60 days after the anniversary of this year's Annual Meeting, stockholder proposals must be received no later than the close of business on the later of the 90th day prior to the scheduled date of the meeting and the tenth day following the day on which public notice of the meeting was first made.
 Proposals must contain the information required under our Bylaws, a copy of which is available upon request to our Secretary.
 If the stockholder does not meet the applicable deadlines or comply with the requirements of SEC Rule 14a-4, we may exercise discretionary voting authority under proxies we solicit to vote, in accordance with our best judgment, on any such proposal.